A Bold Mission - Create a Future Powered by Clean Tech Energy

 What are the benefits of solar energy as an energy source?

 Using solar energy does not produce air pollutants or carbon dioxide.
-It helps reduce reliance on fossil fuels. -It’s Renewable.
-The sun gives us the energy to power the world and it won't run out. -It’s Clean and carbon dioxide free.
+It helps reduce reliance on fossil fuels. -It’s renewable.
+The sun gives us the energy to power the world, and it won't run out. -It’s clean and carbon dioxide free.
 No greenhouse gas emissions are released when you use solar panels to create electricity. -It has low operating costs.
-The process of solar panels converting sunlight into electricity does not require any fuel -Extra electricity can be stored in a battery or fed back into the electricity grid.
+Solar panels don't require any fuel to convert sunlight into electricity. -It prevents waste.
+Extra electricity can be stored in a battery or fed back into the electricity grid.

 How do solar panels work?

-Solar panels, also called photovoltaic or PV panels, consist of solar cells that are designed to capture the light and heat from sunlight and convert it into clean energy for your home.
-When sunlight hits your solar panel, the photons of energy are converted into DC (direct current) electricity, which is then converted into AC (alternating current) electricity for use in your home.
+Solar panels, also called photovoltaic or PV panels, consist of solar cells that are designed to capture sunlight and convert it into clean energy for your home.
+When sunlight hits your solar panel, the photons of energy are converted into DC (direct current) electricity, which can then be converted into AC (alternating current) electricity for use in your home.
 Solar panels are often grouped together to form a solar grid or solar array, allowing you to capture and harness the right amount of energy for your needs.

 Are solar panels really worth it?

 Yes!
-Whether you're looking to save money, save resources, or protect the natural environment from the effects of climate change, solar energy is an effective way to tackle all three.
-Palmetto solar customers can save thousands over the lifetime of their solar energy systems—often earning credit on power they generate through net metering programs and recouping costs via various rebates and incentives.
-Meanwhile, the cost of grid electricity is only going up.
-On the environmental front, an investment in sustainable, solar energy allows you to dramatically decrease your carbon footprint and your reliance on fossil fuels.
+Whether you're looking to save money, save resources, or protect the natural environment from the effects of climate change, solar energy can be an effective way to tackle all three.
+Palmetto solar customers can save thousands over the lifetime of their solar energy systems.
+Meanwhile, the cost of grid electricity continues to increase.
+On the environmental front, an investment in solar energy allows you to dramatically decrease your carbon footprint and your reliance on fossil fuels.
 It’s also a great way to boost interest in clean technologies and the economies they support.

 What is the solar market today in the United States?

-The United States solar market has more than 2.5 million individual solar installations, ranging from home rooftop systems to large utility systems.
-Over the past decade, the solar market has grown, on average, by 49% each year.
+More than 3% of electricity produced in the United States comes from solar energy.
+Over the past decade, the solar market has grown, on average, by 42% each year.

 What are the limitations of solar energy?

-The amount of sunlight that arrives at the earth's surface varies depending on location, time of day, seasons, and weather conditions.
+The amount of sunlight that arrives at the earth's surface varies by location, time of day, season, and weather conditions.
 A large surface area is necessary to collect a useful amount of energy.

 Where can I learn more about the Solar industry?